eastmallingresearch/RNA-seq_pipeline/README.md

 # EDITING

-This is out of date - update required to convert tp slurm and check on current best practices Don't think it will change dramtically..
+This is out of date - update required to convert tp slurm and check on current best practices (done

+Don't think it will change dramtically - nothing to add

 # RNA-seq_pipeline